 Embargoed news releases may be posted only to restricted-access websites for journalists.
 Do not post embargoed news releases to open-access sites.
-JAMA studies can not be posted on another website, but it is permissible to provide a link to the studies from another website.
+JAMA and JAMA Network studies cannot be posted on another website, but it is permissible to provide a link to the studies from another website.

-Can I distribute my researcher’s JAMA study to reporters?
+Can I distribute my researcher’s JAMA or JAMA Network study to reporters?

-Although mass distribution of JAMA papers to the media is not allowed, journalists can be directed to the JAMA Media Relations department and/or the For The Media website for the study.
+Mass distribution of JAMA and JAMA Network papers to the media is not allowed and journalists should be directed to JAMA Network Media Relations and/or the For The Media website for the study.

-What are the guidelines concerning writing and distributing our own news releases on JAMA studies?
+What are the guidelines concerning writing and distributing our own news releases on JAMA and JAMA Network studies?

 Any news release or media advisory should the have the study’s embargo time, date and time zone at the top of the release or advisory, and cite in which journal the study appears.
 Embargoed news releases should be distributed only to journalists.
 Embargoed information cannot be posted to openly accessible websites; routed to electronic wire services such as PRNewswire, Ascribe or BusinessWire; or otherwise placed in the public domain.
 (These and other open-access services may be used as soon as the embargo lifts, as desired.)